Ship Manoeuvring Simulator and Bridge Teamwork

 Shipping companies will find that this course helps give invaluable knowledge and confidence to their staff.
 In addition, the course addresses the Bridge Team Management aspect, which is so crucial to safe navigation, covering the topics listed in STCW B-VIII/2.

-The course has been approved by the Director General of Shipping, India and fulfills the requirement of a Ship Manoeuvring and Bridge Teamwork course that is required by all candidates appearing for Master (F.G.) examination.
+The course fulfills the requirement of a Ship Manoeuvring and Bridge Teamwork course that is required by all candidates appearing for Master (F.G.) examination.

 Course Objective: Participants will use a full-mission ship manoeuvring simulator so that they will: